Marcus Semien Player Props: Rangers vs. Marlins

 Marcus Semien At The Plate

-- Among qualifying hitters in MLB, his batting average ranks 26th, his on-base percentage ranks 45th, and he is 50th in the league in slugging.
+- Among qualifying batters, he ranks 27th in batting average, while his on-base percentage ranks 39th and he is 50th in slugging.

-- Semien will look to extend his five-game hitting streak.
-He's batting .350 with two homers in his last games.
+- Semien enters this game on a six-game hitting streak.
+During his last outings, he's hitting .389 with two homers.

-- In 15.5% of his games this season, he has gone deep, and 3.3% of his trips to the plate.

-- In 43.6% of his games this season, Semien has had at least one RBI.
-He's picked up more than one in 14.5% and driven in three or more of his team's runs in five contests.
+- In 48 games this season (43.2%), Semien has picked up an RBI, and in 16 of those games (14.4%) he had two or more.
+He has also driven home three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.